moka-guys/dnanexus_happy/Readme.md

 3. Indication if additional stratification for NA12878 samples should be performed (default = False)
     * If truth set is NA12878, additional stratification of results can be performed and output in extended.csv file
     * *HOWEVER* the instance type will need to be upgraded to have at least 7GB of RAM, and the app will take significantly longer to run
-4. Reference Genome buildm GRCh37 (default) or GRCh38
+4. Reference Genome build GRCh37 (default) or GRCh38

 Note:
 * The BED file names must not contain spaces or characters such as + and -